 FDA Speaks Out On Essure Permanent Birth Control Potential Dangers

 “This method of permanent birth control, where coils are inserted into the fallopian tubes creating a blockage that prevents the passage of an egg from the ovary, has been associated with numerous adverse events that were reported to the FDA including a significant collection of recent reports that have mentioned issues involving surgery to remove the device.
-We’re continuing our evaluation of these reports to better understand reasons for the device removal.
+We’re continuing our evaluation of these reports to better understand the reasons for the device removal.
 The agency is committed to continuing to provide updates on our evaluation of this data as the information is collected and we develop new findings about the device.”

 – FDA Statement, July 20, 2018